gwdeyoung/earthquakes/README.md

-# Oklahoma Earthquakes
+# Frequency of Oklahoma Earthquakes
 A shiny app that show the location and time intervals between earthquakes in central/northern Oklahoma.

 ## Project URL
 The compiled project may be veiwed at https://gdeyoung.shinyapps.io/project/